 We work as informally, practically and quickly as possible to understand and resolve problems.
 We consider the issues, gather information, mediate and search for resolutions.
 We call this work conducting an Enquiry.
 An Enquiry may take anywhere from a couple of days to several months to complete, depending on its complexity.

 Ombudsman Toronto also conducts Enquiries into issues of concern to it, without a complaint.
 These are called "Own Motion Enquiries".
 Most Enquiries conclude with a letter to the complainant, explaining the outcome of our work.
 Sometimes, we may issue an Enquiry Report.

 When an Enquiry reveals that it is necessary and appropriate, we may launch an Investigation.
 An Investigation is a more involved process than an Enquiry.
 We provide written notice of the Investigation to the City division or organization we are investigating, gather information, analyze it and write a formal Investigation Report.
 This process generally takes longer than an Enquiry.

 In all our Enquiries and Investigations, we remain impartial and objective.
 We do not act as an advocate for complainants, or as an apologist for the City.
 We advocate for fairness.

 Ombudsman Toronto does not look to find fault, name, blame or shame.
 We have no power to order anyone to do anything (except co-operate with our Enquiries and Investigations).
 Our influence comes from making necessary, reasonable and practical recommendations of ways to improve City services in the public interest.

-Although not directly part of our investigative work, Ombudsman Toronto also offers consultation to all City divisions, agencies, corporations and local boards within our jurisdiction to help improve services.
+Although not directly part of our investigative work, Ombudsman Toronto also welcomes requests for consultation from all City divisions, agencies, corporations and adjudicative bodies within our jurisdiction, to help improve systems and services.
 This is known as "proactive ombudsmanship".

-We also offer outreach sessions to help the public learn about our work.
+to help the public and the public service learn about our work.